exelban/stats/README.md

 It's only valid for M1 Apple Silicon macs.
 If you don't see sensors on another mac, please open an issue for that.

+### How to show the CPU frequency?
+The CPU frequency is available only on Intel-based macs.
+You need to have installed [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) (IPG) for that.
+It allows receiving the CPU frequency from the IPG driver.
+There is no way to obtain a CPU frequency on Apple silicon macs.

 ## Supported languages
 - English
 - Polski